-Another Carnival tradition crossing over into the holidays (that’s a little less controversial than an off-season king cake) is that of the parade — which, really, is welcome any day in New Orleans.
-In a city that’s currently in countdown mode to Mardi Gras, it’s a welcome sight to see Canal Street filled with people truly enjoying this time and place.
-The Krewe of Jingle, featuring roving holiday characters both traditional and New Orleans-specific, rolls down Canal Street this Saturday, Dec.
-3.
+Another Carnival tradition crossing over into the holidays (that’s a little less controversial than an off-season king cake) is that of the parade – which is welcome any day in New Orleans.
+In a city that’s always in countdown mode to Mardi Gras, it’s a welcome sight to see Canal Street filled with people truly enjoying this time and place.
+The Krewe of Jingle, featuring roving holiday characters both traditional and New Orleans-specific, rolls down Canal Street on Saturday, Dec.
+1.

 9. We have plenty of unique holiday traditions.

 From Mister Bingle – the city’s official holiday mascot – to Reveillon meals to bonfires for Papa Noel, New Orleans has plenty of holiday traditions that reflect its unique history and diverse population.
 No matter what part of the city you are in, the spectacle of a distinctly NOLA Christmas is all around.